 If you experience any of the above symptoms, do not assume it is due to malignant hypertension.
 These symptoms can be caused by other health conditions, including a heart attack or other less severe disorders.
 If you experience any of them, consult your doctor.

 This disease will be diagnosed according to a series of questions that the doctor will ask about your symptoms and medical history.
 A physical examination will be performed; your blood pressure readings will probably be very high, and lessons will be taken in both arms while lying down and standing.
 A careful examination of your heart and a detailed neurological examination will be performed.
 An eye exam can show signs of high blood pressure, including inflammation of the optic nerve or bleeding inside the eye.

 - Echocardiogram or ultrasound of the heart in search of heart damage.

 - EKG to watch the electrical functioning of the heart.

-- Duplex or renal ultrasound test of the kidneys arteries to look for obstruction.
+- Duplex or renal ultrasound tests the kidneys arteries to look for an obstruction.

 Treatment for malignant hypertension

 For the treatment of said disease, there are several options, including the following: